Sgt. Philip R. Parish

 The next day, Phil walked around Clark Field to look at the damage.
 In his opinion, there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.

 The last bivouac area that Phil was in was about twelve kilometers north of Marivales and looked out on the China Sea.
 Phil and the other tankers knew that there was no help on the way.
-On a half-track's radio Phil had listened to President Roosevelt on short wave.
-The president said that the Philippines would most likely be lost.
+On a half-track's radio Phil had listened to Secretary of War Harry R. Stimson.
+When asked about the Philippines, he said , "There are times when men must die."
 The soldiers cursed in response because they knew that the Philippines had already been lost.

 The one duty that Phil really hated was guard duty at night.
 He would walk a jungle trail in the dark near Algoloma Point.
 If he heard the Japanese, he was suppose to fire two shots into the air.
 One of his greatest fears was being shot by an unseen Japanese sniper.

 When Phil learned of the surrender, he realized it was the same date that his mother had died on in 1936.
-Despite of the surrender, the Japanese continued to attack even after the surrender was official.
-This way they could try to claim that it was a total victory.
+Despite of the surrender, the Japanese continued to attack even after the surrender was official, so that they could try to claim that it was a total victory.

 The tankers were ordered to destroy their tanks and other weapons and did.
 Phil next took a shower under a waterfall.
 A short time later, he saw a Japanese guard climb out of a ravine.
-With the other tankers he was loaded onto a truck and driven to Mariveles.
+With the other tankers he was loaded onto a truck and driven to Mariveles where they were searched.

-At Mariveles, Phil and the rest of A Company were searched by the Japanese.
-There Phil lost his barber tools.
-The soldiers were then sent to an unfinished airfield at Mariveles and waited there.
-He and the other prisoners were hungry, thirsty, sweaty, dirty and tired.
+At Mariveles, Phil lost his barber tools.
+From there, the soldiers were then sent to an unfinished airfield and waited there.
+He and the other prisoners were hungry, thirsty, sweaty, dirty, and tired.
 It wasn't long before Phil knew two words in Japanese.
 They were "meza" or "water" and "Aragoto" or "Thank you."

-It was five days after the surrender that Phil and his group of Prisoners of War received their first food.
+It was five days after the surrender that Phil and his group of POWs received their first food.
 It was a small rice ball handed to them from a bench in the middle of the road.
 Inside the ball, was a small piece of dried fish.

 When the prisoners reached Cabcaban Airfield, they saw that the Japanese had set up guns and were shooting at Corregidor.
 The marchers had to get past the guns which was a dangerous undertaking.
 It was about this time that the American guns on Corregidor began to pinpoint the location of the Japanese guns.
 Shells were landing on the road that the POWs were marching on.
-An American officer ordered the men to double time it across the area in an attempt to prevent casualties.
+1st Lt.
+Kenneth Bloomfield, A Company, ordered the men to double time it across the area in an attempt to prevent casualties.

 As Phil ran, he watched the Japanese gun crews work their guns.
 There were four or five men working each gun.
 Suddenly, Phil saw a flash and heard and explosion.
 When the smoke cleared a Japanese gun and its crew were gone.

-The only man to die during this incident was the officer who had given them the order to double time it across the road.
+The only man to die during this incident was Lt.
+Bloomfield who had given them the order to double time it across the road.
 After he had made it to safety, he simply dropped to the ground.
 Phil guess that he had died from either heart failure or heat stroke.
 The POWs were allowed to bury him alongside of the road.

 Not too long after this event, the POWs were given a rest and were motioned off the road into an open field.
 During this rest, they were searched by the guards.
 The guards took what little they had.
 A Japanese officer recognized one American as a college classmate.
 He said to him, " Hey Joe, what are you doing over here?"
 The GI said he was in the Army-Air Corps.
 The Japanese officer responded with, " You didn't have any airplanes."